DigitalPublishingToolkit/TOD18-Geoblocking/md/01LobatoIntroduction.md

-Wagman, Ira and Peter Urquhart. ‘“This content is not available in your region”: Geoblocking culture in Canada’, in Darren Wershle, Rosemary Coombe and Martin Zeilinger (eds) *Dynamic Fair Dealing: Creating Canadian Culture Online*, Toronto: University of Toronto Press, 2014, pp. 124-132.
+Wagman, Ira and Peter Urquhart. ‘“This content is not available in your region”: Geoblocking culture in Canada’, in Darren Wershle, Rosemary Coombe and Martin Zeilinger (eds), *Dynamic Fair Dealing: Creating Canadian Culture Online*, Toronto: University of Toronto Press, 2014, pp. 124-132.